Wie man das perfekte Kopfkissen auswählt

 When is it time to replace your pillow?

-"It may seem like a short lifespan, but think about this: Your pillow is used for an average of about 7-8 hours per night - that's more than 2,500 hours a year!
-Like your mattress, your pillow is also an investment in quality sleep that reflects in your health."
+It may seem like a short lifespan, but think about it: your pillow is used on average about 7-8 hours per night - that's more than 2,500 hours per year!
+Like your mattress, your pillow is an investment in quality sleep that reflects in your health.

-Guide to Pillow Selection
+Pillow Selection Guide

 1. Filling/Fiber